 *Corresponding author email: mmukaka@gmail.com , Professor Mavuto Mukaka

-Head of Statistics, Mahidol-Oxford Tropical Medicine Research Unit, Bangkok, Thailand
+Head of Statistics, Mahidol-Oxford Tropical Medicine Research Unit, Bangkok, Mahidol University,60th Anniversary Chalermprakiat Building, 3rd Floor, 420/6, Ratchawithi Rd, Ratchathewi District, Bangkok,10400 Thailand

 Abstract

-Use of survival time approach to estimate the treatment efficacy from anti-malarial trial data using the Kaplan–Meier (K–M) method is an appropriate approach.
+The use of a Kaplan–Meier (K–M) survival time approach is generally considered appropriate to report antimalarial efficacy trials.
 However, when a treatment arm has 100% efficacy, confidence intervals may not be computed.
-Furthermore, methods that use probability rules to handle missing data, encounter perfect prediction phenomenon when a treatment arm has full efficacy.
-We discuss the statistical challenges and propose the way-forward.
+Furthermore, methods that use probability rules to handle missing data for instance by multiple imputation, encounter perfect prediction problem when a treatment arm has full efficacy, in which case all imputed values are either treatment success or all imputed values are failures.
+The use of a survival K-M method addresses this imputation problem in estimating the efficacy estimates also referred to as cure rates.
+We discuss the statistical challenges and propose a potential way forward.

-The proposed approach includes use of K-M estimates as the main measure of efficacy.
+The proposed approach includes the use of K-M estimates as the main measure of efficacy.
 Confidence intervals could be computed using the binomial exact method.
 P-values for comparison of difference in efficacy between treatments can be estimated using Fisher’s exact test.
 We emphasize that when efficacy rates are not 100% in both groups, the Kaplan-Meier approach remains the main strategy of analysis considering its statistical robustness in handling missing data and confidence intervals can be computed under such scenarios.

 Key words: Efficacy, Intention to treat, missing data, multiple imputation, Kaplan-Meier